DamiJJJ/OmniTool/readme.md

   - A simple task management application with options to add, mark as complete/incomplete, edit, and delete tasks.
   - **To-do lists are personalized** and stored in the **SQLite (SQLAlchemy)** database for each user.
   - Includes **deadlines and priorities**.
+- **YouTube Module**:
+  - Integration with the **YouTube Data API** to fetch and display the latest videos from a specific channel.
+  - Implements **infinite** scroll for seamless loading of additional videos.
+  - Features a **built-in video player** (iframe) that allows users to watch videos without leaving the page.
+  - Displays **key video statistics**, including views, likes, and comments.
 - **Theme Switcher (Light/Dark Mode)**:
   - Enables dynamic toggling between light and dark themes for the user interface.
   - User preferences are saved in the **server session and browser's localStorage**, effectively preventing "flash of unstyled content" (FOUC) issues.